professorkalim/stats22-23/Lab 3 Plots From Data.md

   ggtitle("Movie Average Rating v.
 Number of Ratings")
 ```

-**TO DO**

-1. Find one plot that you like and save it to the “statistics_labs” folder on your Desktop by choosing Export/Save as Image...
+**Task:** Save the two histograms you generated and save them in the "Statistics Shared" folder on your Desktop by choosing Export/Save as Image...
+Remember to back this up at the end of class.

-2. Drag the “statistics_labs” folder on your Desktop into the “Statistics Shared” folder you previous created in your Google Drive folder.
-This should overwrite the “statistics_labs” folder that already exists in your “Statistics Shared” folder and will share your plot with me.

 # Data Wrangling